Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements: Conclusions

 \section{Conclusions}

 A set of new unsupervised methods are proposed to detect and cluster different types of events in micro-PMU measurements.
-The proposed methods need \emph{minimal prior human knowledge} of events.
 The test results based on real-world micro-PMU data confirm that the proposed event detection method, which works based on training a novel GAN model, outperforms the existing, in particular when it comes to detecting the events that may impact only a subset of the features or only a subset of the phases Test results also show the effectiveness of the proposed two-step clustering method, compared to the other prevalent methods, due to the proposed choice of the similarity measure and also the proposed architecture that improves clustering accuracy.
 Moreover, the active nature of the proposed clustering method makes it capable of identifying new clusters of events on \emph{an ongoing basis}.
-Variety of event clusters are scrutinized in details in order to unmask different use cases for the utility operator.
+Once the proposed unsupervised event detection and clustering are done, i.e., the events are detected and clustered, the results are used in various used cases.
+Statistical analysis as well as human expert knowledge are used to scrutinize the events in each cluster; to unmask different applications for the utility operator.